-The Prince of Wales offered movie-goers a full orchestra and specialty acts presented by a resident troupe of vaudevillians.
-In 1929, with the presentation of “The Jazz Singer”, it became the first theatre in Perth to install sound equipment (Western Electric).
+The Prince of Wales Theatre offered movie-goers a full orchestra and specialty acts presented by a resident troupe of vaudevillians.
+In 1929, with the presentation of Al Jolson in “The Jazz Singer”, it became the first theatre in Perth to install sound equipment (Western Electric).

 Later, management decided that the theatre would only screen British films and it promoted itself as “Perth’s All British Theatre”.

-Regrettably, the Prince of Wales did not enjoy the lifespan it deserved.
-In 1935, just 13 years after its construction, it was demolished to make way for a new department store.
+Regrettably, the Prince of Wales Theatre did not enjoy the lifespan it deserved.
+In 1935, just 13 years after its construction, it was demolished to make way for a new Bairds Department Store.

 Just login to your account and subscribe to this theater.